 Pilot measure to reduce the number of undeclared workers launched in North Macedonia

 New pilot measure that aims to reduce undeclared work in the tourist and catering facilities was launched this month with awareness raising open-air events in Ohrid and Struga, North Macedonia.
-The pilot measure is part of the regional project Employment and Social Affairs Platform - ESAP 2, financed by the European Union and implemented by the International Labour Organisation (ILO).
+The pilot measure is part of the projects Employment and Social Affairs Platform - ESAP 2 and Strengthening the social dialogue.
+Both projects are financed by the European Union and implemented by the International Labour Organisation (ILO).

 To accomplish its aim, the pilot measure will cover part of the social security contributions for workers in hospitality sector in Ohrid and Struga regions and ensure support in the implementation of required administrative procedures.